mesosphere/dcos-docs-site/pages/1.11/installing/production/advanced-configuration/configuration-reference/index.md

 - `telemetry_enabled: 'true'` Enable anonymous data sharing.
 This is the default value.
 - `telemetry_enabled: 'false'` Disable anonymous data sharing.

-If you’ve already installed your cluster and would like to disable this in-place, you can go through an [upgrade][3] with the same parameter set.
+If you have already installed your cluster and would like to disable this in place, you can go through an [upgrade](/1.11/installing/production/upgrading/) with the same parameter set.

 ## use_proxy
 Indicates whether to enable the DC/OS proxy.

 *  `use_proxy: 'false'` Do not configure DC/OS [components](/1.11/overview/architecture/components/) to use a custom proxy.
 This is the default value.
 *  `use_proxy: 'true'` Configure DC/OS [components](/1.11/overview/architecture/components/) to use a custom proxy.
 If you specify `use_proxy: 'true'`, you can also specify these parameters:

-    **Important:** The specified proxies must be resolvable from the provided list of [resolvers](#resolvers).
+    **Note:** The specified proxies must be resolvable from the provided list of [resolvers](#resolvers).

     *  `http_proxy: http://<user>:<pass>@<proxy_host>:<http_proxy_port>` The HTTP proxy.
     *  `https_proxy: https://<user>:<pass>@<proxy_host>:<https_proxy_port>` The HTTPS proxy.
     *  `no_proxy`: A YAML nested list (`-`) of subdomains to exclude from forwarding to the `https_proxy`.
 If the address matches one of these strings, or the host is within the domain of one of these strings, http(s) requests to that node are not proxied.
 For example, the `no_proxy` list can be a list of internal IP addresses.

-        **Important:** Wildcard characters (`*`) are not supported.
+        **Note:** Wildcard characters (`*`) are not supported.

 For more information, see the [examples](/1.11/installing/ent/custom/configuration/examples/#http-proxy).

-**Important:** You should also configure an HTTP proxy for [Docker](https://docs.docker.com/engine/admin/systemd/#/http-proxy).
+**Note:** You should also configure an HTTP proxy for [Docker](https://docs.docker.com/engine/admin/systemd/#/http-proxy).

 ## enable_ipv6
 * `enable_ipv6: 'true'`: Enables IPv6 networking in DC/OS.
-This is default value.
+This is the default value.
 * `enable_ipv6: 'false'`: Disables IPv6 networking in DC/OS.

-Currently IPv6 networks are supported only for Docker containers.
+Currently, IPv6 networks are supported only for Docker containers.
 Setting this flag to `true` will allow the following features to be enabled:
-* Users can create IPv6 DC/OS overlay networks (`NOTE:` This will work only for Docker containers).
+* Users can create IPv6 DC/OS overlay networks. **Note:** This will work only for Docker containers.
 * Service discovery for IPv6 containers will be available.
 * Layer-4 load-balancing will be available for IPv6 Docker containers if [dcos_l4lb_enable_ipv6](#dcos-l4lb-enable-ipv6) is set to `true`.

 ## dcos_l4lb_enable_ipv6
 Indicates whether layer-4 load-balancing is available for IPv6 containers.
 *  `dcos_l4lb_enable_ipv6: 'false'` Disables [layer-4 load balancing](/1.11/networking/load-balancing-vips) for IPv6 containers.
 This is the default value.
-*  `dcos_l4lb_enable_ipv6: 'true'` Enables layer-4 load balancing for IPv6 containers. `NOTE: Layer-4 load balancing for IPv6 containers should be turned on with caution.`[DCOS_OSS-2010](https://jira.mesosphere.com/browse/DCOS_OSS-2010)
+*  `dcos_l4lb_enable_ipv6: 'true'` Enables layer-4 load balancing for IPv6 containers. **Note:** Layer-4 load balancing for IPv6 containers should be turned on with caution. `[DCOS_OSS-2010](https://jira.mesosphere.com/browse/DCOS_OSS-2010)

 ## dcos_ucr_default_bridge_subnet
 Takes an IPv4 subnet.
 The subnet is allocated to the bridge `ucr-br0` created by the `mesos-bridge` CNI network.
 The `mesos-bridge` CNI network represents the network that is used to launch UCR containers when bridge-mode networking is selected for UCR containers.

 The bridge-mode networking for UCR is identical to bridge mode networking for Docker and hence `ucr-br0` plays the same role as `docker0` bridge for Docker bridge-mode networking.

 The only constraint in selecting an IPv4 subnet for `dcos_ucr_default_bridge_subnet` is that the subnet should not be used on the network to which the agents are connected.
-In other words, this subnet should be routeable from only within an agent.
+In other words, this subnet should be accessible from only within an agent.

 ## feature_dcos_storage_enabled [enterprise type="inline" size="small" /]
 Enables advanced storage features in DC/OS including [CSI](https://github.com/container-storage-interface/spec) support for Mesos, and support for pre-installed CSI device plugins.